Robosurgery Causing Deaths: Increased Use of Robotic Surgery Leading to Increase in Robotic Surgery Deaths

 So far, Intuitive Surgical’s robotic surgery systems are the only ones that have been cleared for use in soft-tissue operations.
 Last year alone, these machines were used in at least 367,000 surgeries.
 While random testing shows benefit from robotic surgery systems, there are questions about whether all surgeons who are using them are properly trained to use them properly.
 Since a number of hospitals have chosen to market robotic surgery as a preferable alternative to traditional surgery, and patients agreeing to submit to such surgery in increasing numbers, this is a problem that needs fixing.

 If you or a loved one have been forced to endure the ill effects of a doctor’s use of a robotic surgery device, or a loved one died while a doctor was using such a device, you could be entitled to compensation for your injury or loss.
-Contact the Texas Medical Device Product Liability Attorneys at Hill Law Firm to help you.
+Contact the Texas Medical Device Product Liability Attorney at Hill Law Firm to help you.